-Dr. Ira Goldberg offers restorative treatment for gum disease in Succasunna, NJ.
+Dr. Ira Goldberg offers restorative dentistry solutions for gum disease in Succasunna, NJ.
 His professional dental team at Morris County Dental Associates treats patients with swollen and bleeding gums, toothaches, mouth sores, and receding gums.
 These conditions are signs of the disease.
 In the most severe cases of gum disease, patients may lose their teeth.
 Learn how we combat gum recession in our dental office.

 Treating Gum Disease in Succasunna

 Dr. Ira Goldberg and his team offer a variety of methods to treat gum disease.
 Continue reading to learn more about the types of treatments used for gum disease:

 Scaling and Root Planing: Scaling and root planing are often used in conjunction to help clean gums and fight gum inflammation.
 Scaling goes beneath the gum line to remove plaque and tartar and provide a deep clean.
 Root planing smooths out tooth roots to help gums reattach to teeth.